Shape of You: Reception

-On 8 May 2017, 97 days after its release, it became one of the fastest music videos to reach 1 billion views on YouTube, and as of August 2025, the music video has over 6.5 billion views on the site and is the site's eighth most-watched video as well as the third most-watched music video.
+On 8 May 2017, 97 days after its release, it became one of the fastest music videos to reach 1 billion views on YouTube.
+As of February 2026, the music video has over 6.6 billion views on YouTube, and is the site's eighth most-watched video as well as the third most-watched music video.

 Live performances

 Sheeran performed "Shape of You" on Saturday Night Live on 11 February 2017 and at the 59th Annual Grammy Awards the following day.
 On 27 February, Sheeran performed the song on The Tonight Show Starring Jimmy Fallon, with Fallon and The Roots, who used classroom instruments.
 On 6 July, Sheeran performed the track on US breakfast television show Today.
 On 27 August, Sheeran performed "Shape of You" at 2017 MTV Video Music Awards in a medley with Lil Uzi Vert and his song "XO Tour Llif3".
 At the NRJ Music Awards 2017 on 4 November, he performed "Shape of You" in a medley with Soprano and his song "Fresh Prince".